Gophers' control-the-clock strategy foiled by their abysmal defense

 Behind 41 carries for 207 yards and four touchdowns from Ibrahim, the Gophers twice erased 14-point deficits in the first half.
 All that was left was to finish the game, which seemed likely the way the ground game was churning.
 Ibrahim, the nation’s leader at 173.5 rushing yards per game, had carried 32 times for 182 yards (5.7 per carry) through three quarters.

 That all dried up in the fourth quarter, when Ibrahim, facing nine players in the box at times, gained 20 yards on eight carries.
-The Gophers had three fourth-quarter possessions, and Minnesota’s defense badly needed the offense to bail it out with a sustained drive, even if it didn’t result in points.
+The Gophers had three fourth-quarter possessions, and Minnesota’s defense badly needed the offense to bail it out with a sustained drive.
 Instead, the Gophers had possessions of 2:17, 2:16 and 2:26.

 “Offensively, I love our poise to be able to come back from being down,” Fleck said, “but very disappointed in the outcome of three drives in the end where we couldn’t finish it.”

 One defensive stop would have made that offensive stretch less glaring.
-But the Gophers have forced their opponents to punt a total of two times in two games.
+But the Gophers have forced their opponents to punt two times in two games.
 They are allowing 9.48 yards per play, worst in the nation by nearly 2 yards.

-Maryland averaged 10.2 yards per play, as Tualia Tagovailoa passed for 394 yards and rushed for 59, and Jake Funk rushed for 221.
+Maryland averaged 10.2 yards per play.
 The Terrapins had 18 plays go for 15 yards or longer and seven of 25 yards or more.

-After Maryland had tied the score 38-38 with 3:38 left in the fourth quarter, the Gophers had a chance to answer back, moving from their 25-yard-line to their 47.
+After Maryland had tied the score 38-38 with 3:38 left in the fourth quarter, the Gophers had a chance to answer, moving from their 25-yard-line to their 47.
 Ibrahim gained 1 yard on second down and was stuffed by that stacked Terrapins box for no gain on third down.

 “That’s my fault.
-100 percent my fault,” Fleck said of the play call.
+One-hundred percent my fault,” Fleck said of the play call.
 “Simple as that.”

 His quarterback, Tanner Morgan, fell on his sword, too.